mattmakai/underwear/README.rst

 `Ansible <http://www.ansibleworks.com/>`_, and
-`Salt <http://www.saltstack.com/community/>`_, it remains difficult to deploy a new web application because you have to first learn one of those tools and write scripts in the tool's domain-specific language.
+`Salt <http://www.saltstack.com/community/>`_, it remains difficult to deploy a new web application because you have to first learn one of those tools and then write scripts in the tool's domain-specific language.

 Underwear aims to eliminate the need to learn one of the tools and write the scripts by providing a pre-packaged, simple configurable library.